About our scholarships

 Ara scholarships are available to New Zealand citizens and permanent residents only (unless stated otherwise in eligibility criteria).

-All 2019 scholarships are available for students entering into their first year of a new programme of study (unless otherwise stated in the eligibility criteria).
+All 2019 scholarships are available for students entering into their first year of study (unless otherwise stated in the eligibility criteria).

-From 2020, all scholarships are available for students entering into any level of study at Ara (unless stated otherwise in eligibility criteria).
+From 2020, all scholarships are available for students entering into any year of study at Ara (unless stated otherwise in eligibility criteria).

 Equity Scholarships and Ara Values Scholarships provide discounts off course fees and cannot be redeemed for cash, or transferred from one programme to another.
 Scholarship recipients are required to cover course-related costs unless otherwise stated.